 - Workability: Good machining properties, takes both screws and nails well

-There are a range of sustainable heat-modified timbers that provide similarly stunning tropical brown tones whilst being magnificently durable and stable (as well as much more affordable!).
+There are a range of sustainable heat-modified timbers that provide similarly stunning tropical hues whilst being magnificently durable (as well as much more affordable!).

-ThermoWood® starts life as softwood Scandinavian Pine, before being treated and imbued with excellent stability, minimal shrinkage and movement.
+ThermoWood® is another modified timber.
+It starts life as softwood Scandinavian Pine, before being treated and imbued with excellent stability, minimal shrinkage and movement.
 Available in a wide range of profiles, this medium-density cladding product also takes well to both screws and nails.

-Be sure to also take a look at Thermo-Tulipwood CAMBIA® or Thermo-Ayous — like ThermoWood, both have been through a sustainable process of thermal modification, providing them with exceptional outdoor durability and stability.
+Be sure to also take a look at Thermo-Tulipwood CAMBIA® — another cladding timber with a magnificent clear-grade appearance and exceptional outdoor durability.

 This is not an exhaustive list, of course.
 There are many other types of timber that also step up to the job of exterior cladding — but you can’t go wrong with those we’ve just mentioned.